Republicans oust Trump-backed, scandal-plagued congressman Madison Cawthorn | Politics

 Cawthorn saw his lead in opinion polls collapse over the past two months, amid a barrage of attacks from two super PACs with backing from Republicans and Democrats.
 In the closing days of the primary race, Results for NC Inc, which has supported Tillis, ran a 30-second ad accusing Cawthorn of being a reckless playboy out to slash spending on Social Security and Medicare.

-Edwards, a 61-year-old local businessman who is touting an "America First" agenda, will now be the likely winner of the heavily leaning Republican district in the Nov.
-8 election.
+Edwards, a local businessman who is touting an "America First" agenda, will now be the likely winner of the heavily leaning Republican district in the Nov.
+8 election as the seat, based in the mountainous western part of the state, is considered safely Republican.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)